NBISweden/workshop-reproducible-research/docs/singularity.md

 singularity shell -B ../conda:/mnt ubuntu_latest.sif
 ```

-In the container, to see that the bind mounting worked, run e.g.:
+In the container, to see that the bind mounting worked, run *e.g.*:

 ```bash
 ls /mnt/code